aeternity/app_ctrl/README.md

 For example:

-* An application running before mnesia, which checks conditions and e.g. creates a database schema (this must be done before mnesia starts)
+* An application running before mnesia, which checks conditions and e.g. creates a database schema or dynamically calculates `extra_db_nodes` (this must be done before mnesia starts).
 * Applications needed by `exometer_core` probes, which could then be declaratively defined and started automatically by `exometer_core`.

 Currently, only local application control is supported.

 ## Implementation